 • Working at any level within a clinical role or managing clinical services within Wales

-• Practising within the NHS, Local Authority, Third and Independent sectors
+• Practising within the Independent and Third sectors, NHS, and Local Authority

 - Able to demonstrate that their work and approach relates to and is commensurate with national policy and strategy within health and social care